The Bloomers: January

 Erica carnea ‘Nathalie’

-With the benefit of acid soil, the winter flowering heathers are coming into their own now.
-There are more spectacular plants in the garden but their spreading habit provides good ground cover and colour at this time of the year.
+With the benefit of acid soil, the winter flowering heathers are coming into their own.
+There are more spectacular plants in the garden but their spreading habit provides excellent ground cover and much needed colour at this time of the year.
 It’s a replacement for the one that ‘accidentally’ fell victim to Mike’s spade last autumn.